-Our loan and security agreement with Hercules is subject to acceleration in specified circumstances, which may result in Hercules taking possession and disposing of any collateral.
-We are obligated to begin making payments of principle and interest on October 1, 2015.
+Our loan and security agreement with Oxford Finance LLC, or Oxford, is subject to acceleration in specified circumstances, which may result in Oxford taking possession and disposing of any collateral.
+We are obligated to begin making payments of principle and interest on February 1, 2017, unless accelerated as a result of certain events of default or at our option, if we receive BLA approval for RI-002 within the initial 18-month interest only period, the interest only period may be extended for an additional six months.